 We are only beginning to understand this ecosystem-based approach to agriculture.
 The difficult task ahead lies in evolving ever deeper ways in which the presence of native animals and plants can function as a benefit, rather than a threat, to agriculture.
 Adding to that challenge is the need for solutions to be cost effective and to fit appropriately within the hectic schedules of agricultural landowners.

 After decades of working in relative isolation, conservationists, farmers and sustainable farming activists are beginning to view agricultural areas as critical terrain in the effort to restore large and healthy ecosystems throughout the continent.
 New dialogues, collaborations and programs indicate that such changes are indeed reshaping life down on the farm.
 We can only hope that time is on the wild’s side.

 Conservation-based agricultural systems present many challenges, such as increased time commitment and additional short-term costs, but the benefits easily overshadow them:

-Wildlands Project: Encourages the development of wildlife corridors from Canada to Mexico, and from the Atlantic to the Pacific Oceans.
+Wildlands Network: Encourages the development of wildlife corridors from Canada to Mexico, and from the Atlantic to the Pacific Oceans.

 Leopold Center for Sustainable Agriculture: Identifies and reduces the negative impacts of agriculture on natural resources and rural communities; 515-294-3711.